 Security and convenience when committing code to GitHub from a cluster

 When accessing a cluster, it is generally safer to use a pair of keys than to login using a username and password.
-Here is a guide on how to setup those keys.
+There is a guide on how to setup those keys.
 Make sure you encrypt your private key and that it is not automatically decrypted when you login to your local machine.
-Make a separate pair of keys to access your GitHub account following these instructions.
-It involves uploading your public key to your GitHub account and testing.
+Make a separate pair of keys to access your GitHub account following GitHub's instructions.
+It involves uploading your public key to your GitHub account and testing your connection.

 When committing code from a cluster to GitHub, one needs to store an encrypted private key in the $HOME/.ssh directory on the cluster.
 This is inconvenient, because it requires submitting a password to unlock the private key.
 This password has to be resubmitted when SSHing to a local node from the head node.
 To bypass this inconvenience SSH agent forwarding is recommended.
 It is very simple.
 On your local machine, make a $HOME/.ssh/config file to contain the following: